forcepusher/WebSocketRelay/Packages/com.bananaparty.websocketrelay/README.md

 Yes, it actually serializes your game state to JSON so you can easily spot bugs.
 That is the core difference for improving your debugging experience.

 Architecture is stupid-simple.
-There are rooms, in a room everyone receive same messages.
+It's a just a pub/sub, where each topic can represent a room or an area.
-User can be connected to multiple rooms at the same time, so seamless world is possible when connected to 4 rooms.
+User can be listening to topics (rooms) at the same time, so seamless world is possible when listening to 4 topics.

 Future plans:
 1. Sample projects to use as a template for kickstarting development of your games.